SaadJabrane20/SaadJabrane20/README.md

 * 🔐 Interested in **Cybersecurity, Network Security & Secure Software Development**
 * ⚙️ Interested in **Backend Development & Systems Programming**
 * 🐧 Linux enthusiast
-* 🧠 Currently strengthening my foundations in **C, algorithms and computer systems**
 * 🐍 Building experience with **Python, Django and REST APIs**
 * 🚀 Learning by building projects and solving problems
-* 🇲🇦 Based in Morocco

 ---